PERSON BEHIND START OF YC&AC KIDS RUGBY REVEALED

 * There are a few mistakes here.
 When George was a member of the YC&AC the official name was already Yokohama Country and Athletic Club.
 “Cricket” was changed to “Country” in 1912.
 Secondly, George was a good cricketer and so it is a little strange that he suggests there was no cricket in his day!

-I see no reason why George Allan would invent this story and it seems very regrettable that he has not been given any recognition for his role in the start of one of the first rugby schools in Japan for kids!
+It seems very regrettable that he has not been given any recognition for his role in the start of one of the first rugby schools in Japan for kids!
 I hope this article will help him to get the recognition that he deserves.

 DO YOU KNOW ANYTHING ABOUT KIDS RUGBY OR SPORTS IN GENERAL AT THE YC&AC DURING THIS PERIOD?
 IF SO PLEASE GET IN TOUCH!